KonstantinSchubert/pennytoken-spec/README.md

 ## Working Principle
 The micropayment provider sells secret tokens to the user.
 Like poststamps.
-The user's browser sends one or more of these tokens with the content request, for example by appending them to the request url.
+The user's browser sends one or more of these tokens with the `http` request, for example by appending them to the url of a `GET` request.
 The content providers verifies and thereby cashes in the secret token with the micropayment provider.
 This can happen synchronously before serving the content.
+The content provider then responds to the `http` request and serves the for-pay content.
 The micropayment provider regularly sends payments to the content provider corresponding to the total value of the cashed in tokens.